The Basics of Mothproofing

 Know What's Bugging You

-If you see moths flying in your house, they probably aren't clothes moths, but pantry pests -- the type that infests flour and grains.
+If you see moths flying in your house, they probably aren't clothes moths, but pantry pests—the type that infests flour and grains.
 Clothes moths don't like light and are so secretive that you'll probably never see them.
 What's more, the adult moths won't do any harm.
 Damage to woolens is actually done by the larvae of two types of insects: clothes moths and carpet beetles (the latter being more prevalent than moths in most areas of the country).
-Both insects lay eggs in secluded spots with plenty of food -- wool, fur, down, shed pet dander, and other animal-based materials.
+Both insects lay eggs in secluded spots with plenty of food—wool, fur, down, shed pet dander, and other animal-based materials.
 Larvae emerge within a few weeks; beetle larvae can feed on fabric for a year or more and moth larvae may cause damage for a couple months.
 Synthetic fabrics such as polyester and rayon are rarely attacked unless blended with wool, or if they are dirty.
 Larvae may also infest carpet edges, upholstered furniture, and air ducts where they feed on lint and pet hair.
 Damage may consist of irregular holes.

 Moth and beetle larvae shun bright light, so they rarely attack frequently worn clothing or heavily trafficked carpets.
 They thrive in clothing that is packed away and sections of carpet that's hidden under furniture, especially if there are food spills or other attractive scents.
 The best strategy?
 Be sure to keep things clean.